 North Carolina’s wiretapping law is a “one-party consent” law.
 North Carolina makes it a crime to intercept or record any “wire, oral, or electronic communication” unless one party to the conversation consents.
 NC Gen. Stat. § 15A-287.
 Thus, if you operate in North Carolina, you may record a conversation or phone call if you are a party to the conversation or you get permission from one party to the conversation in advance.
 That said, if you intend to record conversations involving people located in more than one state, you should play it safe and get the consent of all parties.
 The pigs are out in force to take your money.

 Posts Tagged ‘ one-party ’

-aaa aaa california aaa insurance angeles appid article autos & vehicles beverly beverly hills beverly hills news california california cops california news ca news car chase city cops dui entertainment facebook food hollywood info lakers la news lapd local news local news. press los angeles los angeles news missing nba news news & politics news los angeles photo-credit police police chase press read-the-rest rest sports the-original video
+aaa aaa california angeles appid article autos & vehicles beverly beverly hills beverly hills news california california cops california news ca news car chase city cops cop update dui entertainment facebook food hollywood info lakers la news lapd local news local news. press los angeles los angeles news missing nba news news & politics news los angeles photo-credit police police chase press rest sports the-original triple a video